hipe/tmx/lib/skylab/face/doc/issues/005-the-entity-library/013-particular-meta-fields/024-arity-as-it-pertains-to-metafields.md

 protocol) as an actual parameter have exactly one argument associated with it.

 if the formal parameter is of type `required`, and an actual argument is provided, it 'takes' exactly that one argument. if an optional parameter is provided, it also takes exactly one argument. ergo, maybe "parameter" is a short way of saying "field with an arity of 1."

-(yes, through real life HTTP GET and POST there are ways to "pass" arbitrarily structured data in requests .. but let's stick with sublime simplicity of our imagined world for now for the sake of making some points..)
+(yes, through real life HTTP GET and POST there may be ways to "pass" arbitrarily structured data in requests .. but let's stick with sublime simplicity of our imagined world for now for the sake of making some points..)